-- The certificate to be renewed must not have been revoked; - All details of the certificate remain accurate and no new validation of identity is required.
+- The certificate to be renewed must not have been revoked; - All details of the certificate remain accurate and no new validation of identity is required

-4.6.2 Who MAY REQUEST CERTIFICATE RENEWAL
+4.6.2 WHO MAY REQUEST CERTIFICATE RENEWAL

-The IDCA may accept a request for renewal of certificates from the original holder of the certificate.
-Such requests shall be validated using mechanisms such as challenge response.
+The QUCA may accept a request for renewal of certificates from the original holder of the certificate.
+Such requests shall be validated using mechanisms such as challenge response or any other acceptable mechanisms as defined in the CPS.
 The request for renewal may originate from the following:

-- An RA for its own RA certificate - An RA on behalf of a subscriber, if requested by the subscriber - · A subscriber for his own individual certificate

-An authorized representative for an Organizational certificate.
+- An RA for its own RA certificate - A subscriber for his own individual certificate - An authorized representative for an Organizational certificate.